darkrenaissance/darkfi/doc/src/arch/consensus.md

   algorithm](https://github.com/tevador/RandomX).

 * Once the miner finds such a nonce, it broadcasts its block proposal to the P2P network.
-Finally the miner triggers a finalization check to see if its newly extended fork can be finalized.
+Finally the miner triggers a confirmation check to see if its newly extended fork can be confirmed.

 Pseudocode:
 ```